a1d4r/book-recommendation-system-api/README.md

-# book-recommendation-system-api
+# Swagger JSON
-API of a book recommendation service
+This is a swagger JSON built by the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project.